joshrouwhorst/qbp/README.md

 }
 ```

+## Creating a Queue
+You can create a queue [aka, an instance of qbp] in a couple different ways.
+First, as in the examples above you can use the static function `qbp.create(options)`.
+This returns the instance of the queue so you could set it to a variable if you wished, `var queue = qbp.create(options);`.
+You could also use the `new` operator `var queue = new qbp(options);`.
+Both ways are valid, whatever you prefer.

 ## Adding Items
 You can add an individual item or an array of items by passing them into `queue.add()`.
 Adding items immediately starts processing, but you can always add more items to the queue even after it's been empty.

+## Emptying Items
+If you're done with your queue and don't want any more items processed, you can call `queue.empty()` to clear out queued up items.
+Any items that have already begun processing will still be finished.
+Once those are finished, the `empty` callback function supplied in the options when creating the queue will get called.
+You can still add more items to start the queue back up again at any time.

 ## Pausing
 If you need to stop your queue from processing for any reason you can call `queue.pause()`.
 And you can resume at any time by calling `queue.resume()`.
 Adding new items will also restart the queue.